equinixmetal-archive/api-docs/README.md

 all of these files will be combined alphabetically (hence the `00#-` naming scheme).

-To compile the documentation, run the `bin/compile` script included in this repo.
-The script will make sure dependencies are installed, combine all of the files in the `docs` directory, then use the [aglio][4] to convert the docs into a pretty static website in the `web` directory.
-You'll need to set up a webserver to properly view the generated site, with the docroot set to the `web` directory (Apache works fine for this).
+To compile the documentation, run `npm install && grunt`.
+This will convert the markdown files in `docs` into a static webpage in the `web` directory, then start a little node.js server for you to view the site.
+To compile without starting the server, use `grunt compile`.

 [4]: https://github.com/danielgtaylor/aglio